 In addition to using NDSR to specifically capture foods and beverages consumed, diet assessors will also record in REDCap whether each completed recall was a weekday or weekend day, when each recall was completed (date and time), and who completed each recall.
 Also, each diet assessor will be prompted in REDCap to ask participants at each recall a 2-item food security survey in order to later correlate any abnormal food days (i.e., days of especially low caloric intake) with possible food insecurity [Appendix XIV].
-If any dietary recall day is deemed to be abnormal (typically, and daily intake of $\leq$ 600 calories, but determined on a case-by-case basis by diet assessor), the diet assessor will attempt to complete a third dietary recall within the given data collection period.
-Diet assessors will also record any third recalls in REDCap and ask the 2-item food security survey at end of recall.
+If any dietary recall day is deemed to be abnormal (typically, and daily intake of \leq 600 calories, but determined on a case-by-case basis by diet assessor), the diet assessor will also record any third recalls in REDCap and ask the 2-item food security survey at end of recall.